The Collage offices have re-opened (appointments only) and some staff continue to work from home.

-Collage Arts is a leading arts development, training and creative regeneration charity based in the heart of the Wood Green Cultural Quarter.
-Collage Arts arrived as squatters in the old sweet factory in Clarendon Road.
+Collage Arts arrived in Wood Green as squatters in the old sweet factory in Clarendon Road in the 1990s.
 We then took a lease and began renting out affordable studio and office space to help incubate creative and socially engaged businesses.

-2019 see Collage Arts managing five artspaces with plans to continually develop new locations.
+Today, Collage Arts continuing to manage five artspaces with plans to continually develop new locations.
 These spaces are home over 250 artists in 130 studios and a flourishing restaurant and performing arts venue – nearly 80,000 square feet of creative space.
 Collage Arts prides itself in being one of the most diverse studio complexes in the country.

 The artspaces are:

 - Artspace 1: Karamel performing arts, gallery and vegan restaurant in Coburg Road and also home to McQueens Theatre

 - Artspace 2: in Coburg Road provides 50 artspaces

 - Artspace 3: in Wood Green Works on Cumberland Road provides 45 artspaces